marijana-maslac/marijana-maslac/README.md

 # Hi there, I'm Marijanaa 👋

-- ❄️: Winter chill; Let it snow!
+- :hibiscus: Spring is here, sunshine is here!
 - 👯 Looking forward to evolve in this IT world, it's so exciting!
-- 💻 Upgrading myself: Attending Profico Academy; Frontend Development
+- 💻 Upgrading myself: Creating Travel Agency Web App, full stack
-- 🥅 Life motto: Be kind no matter what ❤️
+- 🥅 Life motto: Be kind no matter what ❤️ Patience is everything
 - ⚡ Fun fact: The intense fear or dislike of new technology is called technophobia.

 ### <ins>Connect with me:</ins>